adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Background:

 The way organisms cope with temperature stress is multi-faceted and dynamical.
-Temperature stress can vary over the short and long term during an organism's lifespan.
+Temperature stress can vary over the short and long term over an organism's lifespan.
 Ultimately, this stress causes macromolecular damage that disrupts biological function and can lead to negative fitness consequences.

 Therefore, organisms should respond to temperature stress by diminishing the encounter of macromolecular damage (resistant) and/or controlling macromolecular damage (tolerance).
-One of the most important macromolecules are proteins, which provide structural and enzymatic functions inside the organism and the degree to which resistance and tolerance mechanisms are important depend on the type of stress applied.
+One of the most important macromolecules are proteins, which provide structural and enzymatic functions inside the organism and the degree to which resistance and tolerance mechanisms are important depend on the magnitude and duration of stress.
 Short term heat bouts selects for resistance tactics such as evolving greater protein stability, while long term heat stress selects for tolerance by changing protein expression, or degrading and rescuing protein function.
 How organisms utilize a set a of tactics at the molecular level to face short term or long term stress is poorly understand.

+However, quantitative genetic analyses of upper thermal limits ([in fruit flies](http://onlinelibrary.wiley.com/doi/10.1111/jeb.12090/full)) suggests independent and unique genetic components between dealing with hot temperatures over short and longer time scales.

 **Study System:** Fruit flies